 - Who was his intended audience?
 The American people and lawmakers.

 - What does he want us to take away from the essay?
 Avoid military action in Syria.
 He mentions a new opportunity for diplomatic resolution presenting itself in Syria, and urges President Obama to continue working with Russia for a diplomatic solution in Syria.
 In other words “avoid force against Syria [to] improve atmosphere in international affairs and strengthen mutual trust.”
 Success in this endeavor would “open the door to cooperation on other critical issues.”

 Based on these initial reflections of the tone of the essay, it sounds non-controversial and dare I say, conciliatory in approach.
-But even if one were not knowledgeable on the tension-filled relationship history between the U.S. and Russia that spans from the Cold War era to Russia granting asylum to a wanted American criminal this summer, a closer look at Putin’s words would uncover a much different attitude.
+But even if one were not knowledgeable on the tension-filled relationship history between the U.S. and Russia that spans from the Cold War era to to a wanted American criminal this summer, a closer look at Putin’s words would uncover a much different attitude.
 A prime example of the tone that was meant to convey President Putin’s posture loud and clear to the American public:

 It is alarming that military intervention in internal conflicts in foreign countries has become commonplace for the United States.
 Is it in America’s long-term interest?
 I doubt it.
 Millions around the world increasingly see America not as a model of democracy but as relying solely on brute force, cobbling coalitions together under the slogan “you’re either with us or against us.”

 Ouch!
 Those are fighting words!
 The imagery of Putin’s words essentially describe the United States as a global bully, with an incredibly confrontational approach to other nations, which consists of demanding respect and loyalty or risk being considered an enemy.
 And although the United States may claim to be a clear voice of reason on the global stage, the use of force tends to be our knee jerk reaction to rising conflict.